 To help ensure that electricity generated by solar arrays will not be wasted, priority will be given to households that have taken steps to improve energy conservation and efficiency.
 This includes adding attic insulation, weatherizing windows and doors, updating furnace/AC units and large appliances like refrigerators, adjusting the thermostat (colder in winter, warmer in summer) to use less heat and air conditioning, and more.
 Assistance with conservation and efficiency may be available through South Central Community Action Program, Monroe County Energy Challenge, your utility company, and others.

-HUD defines low- and moderate- income (LMI) households as those with 80% or less of the Area Median Income (AMI).
-For Monroe County, that means income limits are as follows, depending upon the number of people in the household:
+ISFA subsidizes the cost of solar equipment for those with 80% or less of the Area Median Income (AMI).
+For Monroe County, that means 2018 income limits are as follows, depending upon the number of people in the household:

 Number of People: 1 2 3 4 5 6 7 8